Massachusetts Paternity Attorneys

 • Financial support: Establishing paternity can ensure that the child receives financial support from both parents, including health insurance, inheritance, and other benefits.

-Our experienced Worcester County paternity lawyers can guide you through the process of establishing paternity and help you understand the legal implications and benefits.
+Our experienced Massachusetts paternity attorneys can guide you through the process of establishing paternity and help you understand the legal implications and benefits.
 Contact O’Connor Family Law today to learn more about how we can assist you in paternity matters.

 Benefits of Establishing Paternity